BIOL275-MSUM/BIOL275-MSUM.github.io/lab-3.md

 #> # … with 82 more rows
 ```

-Notice that the output in the console indicates the object is a tibble (a tidyverse name for a table of data) with 88 observations (rows) and 2 variables (columns).
+The output in the console indicates the object is a tibble (a tidyverse name for a table of data) with 88 observations (rows) and 2 variables (columns).

 You can view a list of distinct values taken by a categorical variable by using the `distinct()` function, which returns a table of distinct values taken by the variable.
 The first argument to the function is the name of the data, the second argument is the name of the variable: